5004-SEA-Fa24-Geeng/hello-world-sabrina-herman/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).

+The AlohaWorld class is what is considered a driver.
+It "drives" the program, meaning it is where you run the program.
+ConsoleView is what gets the input from the user.
+It is able to get the name of the user, the locality, check if it needs to run again, and print the greeting.
+Greeter is where the program is able to take the inputs and do something with them.
+It has all the getters ConsoleView has, as well as ones for the Locality String and list.
+It is able to put together the greetings for the console.

 ## Assignment Questions